heritage-happenings/heritage-happenings.github.io/Blog/2025/06-june/2025-06-28-Jane-Toronto-to-San-Francisco-1962.md

 My mother was a very English.
 She’d been to Toronto before but thought San Francisco sounded much more appealing.
 The children were so good.
 We tried to make it an adventure for them but of course it was for us all.

 My husband Barry was the only driver, and I sat next to him with maps and snacks.
-My mother sat in the back with our cooler, so we could make breakfasts and lunches while Tim, three and Sarah, twenty-one months played and napped in the far back of the station wagon with blankets, an old car seat and their favorite toys There were no seatbelts or kids car seats back then.
+My mother sat in the back with our cooler, so we could make breakfasts and lunches while Tim, (three) and Sarah (twenty-one months) played and napped in the far back of the station wagon with blankets, an old car seat and their favorite toys There were no seatbelts or kids car seats back then.
 That night, we stopped at a motel on the outskirts of Chicago, Barry and I venturing through a complete whiteout looking for dinner.
 Thankfully we made it back alive with pizza in hand.

 The next morning, on our way to Tulsa, we caught brilliant sunshine and blue sky but there were many trucks jackknifed at the side of the road We drove on Route 66, heading south to avoid snow.
 We passed through St Louis along the river as they were building the iconic Gateway Arch.